 As the years went by more and more mortar was washed out of the joins between the limestone blocks; and so cavities were forming inside the walls.
 These cavities filled with water and the action of frost started to further deteriorate the structure.
 By 1894, the condition of the lighthouse was considered critical and it was decided to surround the lighthouse top to bottom with very substantial timbers and iron hoops.
 These timbers and hoops would form a crib and hold the stone in place but would also provide a base for the addition of cedar shingles to keep out the rain.
 We have no record of who designed this but it worked very well and after 120+ years is still doing a fine job!

-After 175 years; the lighthouse needs a little help.
+After 175 years; the lighthouse needed a little help.
 Luckily for the lighthouse, it has survived long enough to take advantage of some very modern methods and materials that can hopefully restore it to its’ original 1840 or 1894 condition.
-Options include the use of some very good grouts that can be pumped into the voids and even stainless steel ties that can be used to invisibly hold the stones together.
-Many old limestone buildings have been restored to their original splendor and it is our intention to make our lighthouse one of them.
+Options included the use of some very good grouts that can be pumped into the voids and even stainless steel ties that can be used to invisibly hold the stones together.
+Many old limestone buildings have been restored to their original splendor and it was our intention to make our lighthouse one of them.
+In the end, the deterioration of the original blocks dictated replacement of the shingles and metal cladding; a new paint job and some structural repairs including repairs of the cement work at the base of the lighthouse.